gellerjulia/Constituent-Database/README.md

 Navigate to database-project-main file.
 Right click the bar at the top with the location of the database-project-main file and type CMD and hit enter.

+In the database-project-main file, create two folders.
+One folder is called "bin", the other folder is called "databases" (exclude the quotation marks).
+You can create folders by clicking "New Folder" located at the top bar of the page, in the middle of the bar of options.

+Drag the "ConstituentDatabase.class" file into the "databases" folder.

+Drag the "databases folder" into the "bin" folder.

 To compile the source code type: